 Photo: My baby sister (inspecting the banana), my mother, and me (c.
 1990) having morning tea in the garden on my parents farm in Queensland, where I grew up.

-I wasn’t always the best student, I actually dropped out of formal high school for 2 years, between the ages of 13 to 15 due to a combination of bullying and some other problems, like just feeling overwhelmed, before returning to finish school.
+I wasn’t always the best student, I actually dropped out of formal high school for 2 years, between the ages of 13 to 15 due to a combination of bullying and generally feeling overwhelmed stemming from undiagnosed Autism, before returning to finish school when I was 15 and 3/4 years old.
 In the year that started after I dropped out, I enrolled in the Brisbane School of Distance Education, but I was asked to leave after the first year because I hadn’t completed enough work.
 After that, I attended an informal school that was more like babysitting, where we were not given, nor expected to do work.
 I did organise, with permission from the supervisors there, for myself and the other students to do a mural at the school.
 I remember the day we painted it was great because it got all these guys off the couch who usually never joined in with anything besides watching movies and lunch.
 After six months of this, my father I guess had had enough of this, and packed us all off to the Netherlands.
 I attended an Intensive Language School in the Netherlands to learn Dutch.
 That school was where things changed for me.
 We lived in a small village and later in The Hague.
 I got to see the (outside) of the International Criminal Court, around the time of war crimes trials for the former Yugoslavia, and the Dutch Parliament, which is held in a really cool castle called Ridderzaal or “Knight’s Hall” in English.

 When I came back to Australia I was able to, with a bit of initial complaining on my part, enroll into formal school and complete the last half of year 10 to get my School Certificate, and then my Higher School Certificate.
 I accomplished year 12 through sheer determination, by studying approximately 5 hours a day after school in my final year and having access to a great volunteer tutor.
 In High School math didn’t come easily to me and I really had to put in a lot of work to get decent grades (all that extra study was basically for mathematics).
 Not top grades, like B or C grades, I ended up with a score of 71 for 2 Unit math on my HSC.
 I had an amazing volunteer tutor from The University of Sydney, who I had access to as a disadvantaged student.
 My tutor is now a full Professor with his own research group, has won several awards over his career, including a Tall Poppy, an all round amazing person, and always an inspiration to me — so it seems I was in really good hands!
 At the end of year 12, I came top of my class in Economics, Physics and Advanced English, but my school was pretty disadvantaged, so even that isn’t a massive accolade.
 Still, I felt very proud, considering for a while it looked like I wouldn’t make it past year 8.